codenamewei/pydata-science-env/README.md

 │   ├── hello.md
 │   └── world.md
 │
-├── helloworld/ (some do src/helloworld)
-│   ├── __init__.py
+├── helloworld/ (some do src/helloworld, some do src/) │   ├── __init__.py
 │   ├── runner.py
 │   ├── hello/